Engelnicolas/NOAH/docs/troubleshooting-guide.md

 python noah.py deploy all --domain your-domain.com

 # 4. Restore passwords if needed
-# Use backup-passwords.txt to recreate accounts
+# Use backup-passwords.txt to recreate accounts (rotation creates new versioned entry in canonical store)
 ```

 ## 💡 **Common Gotchas**